Why React is Popular: Understanding React’s Dominance in Frontend Development

 Ecosystem and Community Support

 You’ll want to check if the React framework alternatives you’re considering have a rich selection of libraries and web tools and if there’s an active community to turn to for help.
-Vue.js and Next.js have extensive libraries and support, which can make tackling challenges and finding resources a lot easier.
+For example, Vue.js boasts an extensive ecosystem and a large, vibrant community, making it easier to find resources and solutions.
+Next.js, while built on React, also benefits from a rapidly growing ecosystem and strong community support, especially around server-side rendering and routing capabilities.

 Flexibility and Features